Peimou/OptionTools/README.md

 ## Cores
 This file contains basis classes which frequently used in Application parts.
+### $MC.py
+This py file contains the base classes of the binomial tree, Monte Carlo simulation, discrete and continuous markov chains.
+### $Radnom.py
+In model calibration, we will frequently use MLE.
+Therefore, I write an abstract distribution class which produce the derivatives and score function of common probability distribution.

 ## Numeric
-This file contains all numeric methods used in this tools.
+Currently, this file contains all numeric methods used in this tools.

+### $NewtonRaphson.py
+The implementation of famous Newton algo.

 ## Applications
-### 1. BStools.py
+### $BStools.py
 This file includes most frequently used function in BS world, including calculations of Greeks and implied Vol.

-### 2. LVTools.py
+### $LVtools.py
 This file includes some local volatility models.
 Currently, I only uploaded the code of Local Vol binomial tree and its visualization.
-I will keep updating my work which will include Mckean SDE and particle method.
+I will keep updating my work which includes Mckean SDE and particle method.

+# About me
+Looking for job opportunities in quantitative finance. ps3136@columbia.edu